Heuberger/Puzzle/docs/index.md

 This should start the application, if Java Web Start is working correctly; otherwise the file is downloaded and must be started by double-click.

+Java security needs the installation of 2 certificates to validate the download: if needed, download [here](https://cheuberger.github.io/keys/).

 ### Java (WIP)